-An Emotional Support Animal (ESA) is a companion animal that a medical professional has determined provides benefit for an individual with a mental or emotional disability.
-These animals which can include dogs, cats, parrots, and rabbits are not trained for specific commands to assist their handler.
-Their primary function is to provide emotional support through companionship.
+An Emotional Support Animal (ESA) is a companion animal, a pet, that may provide comfort and emotional support to their owners.
+These animals which can include dogs, cats, parrots, and rabbits are not trained for specific commands to assist their owner/handler.
+An ESA's primary function is to provide emotional support through companionship.
 EAS's do not have the same public access as a Service Animal or an Assistance Animal or even a Therapy Animal.
 In Canada, ESA's public access is very limited.

 “No Pet” Housing Policies and ESA’s

 Our neighbours to the south have clear legislation surrounding ESA's for housing with their "Fair Housing Amendment Act".
-This 1988 US Federal amendment allows an individual, with proper documentation, to have an ESA in housing that has a “no pet” policy.
+This 1988 United States (US) Federal amendment allows an individual, with proper documentation, to have an ESA in housing that has a “no pet” policy.
 While there can be confusion surrounding the inclusion of specific animals, the US does recognize the importance of companion animals living with their owners to support an individuals mental and emotional health.
 In Canada, legislation supporting ESA's is either non-existent or at best confusing if it does exist.
 Housing is mainly a provincial jurisdiction and therefore companion animals are primarily covered under Provincial legislation.
 Rules surrounding companion animals or "pets" in most Residential Tenancy Acts are governed by the specific lease.
 The lease is what governs in this situation, so if the lease states "no pets", then these conditions must be followed or the tenant is not abiding by the contract.
 Even if you have specific documentation from a medical professional that supports your pet as an ESA, a landlord in most provinces in Canada does not have to accept your medical note if they have a no pet policy.
 Service animals are completely different.
 Service animals are Not Pets and have specific legislation that permits their access in all public places.
-In Newfoundland & Labrador (NL) it’s the NL Service Animal Act (2012).
-ESA’s are not covered under this legislation.

 Air Transportation and ESA’s